-The Cruise Critic Editors' Picks Awards have been chosen by Cruise Critic's team of cruise editors based on the lines and ships they feel best represent excellence in each of the designated categories.
-Awards announced December 2012.
+The Cruise Critic Editors' Picks Awards are chosen by Cruise Critic's international team of editors, based on the lines and ships they feel best represent excellence in each of the designated categories.
+Awards announced October 2013.

-Thomson is squarely aimed at budget-conscious families, with a host of kid-friendly features.
-Thomson’s Kidzone and Island Cruises' Palmy, for kids aged three upwards, feature everything from storytelling to team challenges and mini discos; child-sized portions in restaurants; kids' fares applicable up to age 16; and no cabin supplements for kids.
-It also helps that all tips are included.
+Thomson's ships have a host of kid-friendly features.
+Its Kidzone and Island Cruises' Palmy children's clubs, for kids aged three upwards, feature everything from arts and crafts to dressing up at superhero theme parties to treasure hunts.
+The club is free.
+There are also child-sized portions in restaurants; kids' fares applicable up to age 16; and no cabin supplements for kids.

 P&O Cruises visits 182 worldwide destinations thanks to the World Cruises it offers, taking in everywhere from the West Coast of the US to Australia and the South Sea islands and back.
 Arcadia also offers North American cruises from Halifax to New York, and Aurora takes in the Eastern Mediterranean and interesting North Africa and Canary Islands stops.

 Whether it's dog-sledding, chasing the Northern Lights, staying the night in an ice hotel, ski-mobiling, whale watching, viewing glaciers in Greenland or taking a dip in Antarctica's freezing waters, Hurtigruten offers a vast range of soft and tougher adventure options combined with cosy cabins and great local cuisine at reasonable prices.

 When it comes to drinks packages, Fred.
 Olsen leaves the competition standing with an extraordinarily good value all-inclusive drinks offer for the 2014/2015 season.
 If you don't opt for the package, you'll pay UK pub prices for beers and wines.
 The line offers deeply discounted supplements for solo cruisers and overall, keenly priced fares.